Last updated: May 2019.

 Yes sure!
 There are many tasks that could use quite a bit of automation in PowerPoint such as:

 I would like to clarify this point, as couple of readers specifically asked for this.
 Microsoft PowerPoint doesn’t ship a macro recorder such as the one you’ll find in Word or Excel.
 Therefore, if you want to automate PowerPoint, you’ll need to create your macro manually using Visual Basic for applications (VBA).
 VBA is a relatively simple programming language used by power users to extend Microsoft Office functionality.
 All that said, the process is not complicated , just follow along the instructions below.

 First off, we’ll go ahead and create a backup of the original presentation, so you can always come back to it if needed:

 Now, you need to able to access your VBA programming user interface.
 If for some case you don’t see the a menu called Developer which by default appears in the right side of your Ribbon, you should go ahead and enable the development menu.

 Your next step would be to insert your VBA code snippet into a Visual Basic for Applications Project Module.
 Follow the instructions below:

 Your Microsoft Office installation might have VBA Macros disabled by default.
 If that’s the case, from the Developer tab, hit Macro Security and select Disable all Macros except digitally signed.

 If you would like to improve the usability of your VBA Macro, you can easily assign it to a button.

 Couple readers asked for some Visual basic for Applications macro examples for PowerPoint.
 As i will need to put some significant time to document those, and as such i would like to assess the need.
-Kindly drop me a comment if you are looking for specific PowerPoint VBA primer.
+Kindly drop me a comment if you are looking for specific PowerPoint VBA help.